 Contributions - The OPEB Plan is funded by allocating to the 401(h) subtrust the lessor of: 25% of all employer contributions made in accordance with RSA 100-A:16 or the percentage of employer contributions determined by the actuary to be the minimum rate necessary to maintain the benefits provided under RSA 100-A:53-b, RSA 100-A:53-c, and RSA 100-A:53-d.
-For fiscal year 2018, the minimum rates determined by the actuary to maintain benefits were the lesser of the two options and were used to determine the employer contributions due to the 401(h) subtrust.
+For fiscal year 2022, the minimum rates determined by the actuary to maintain benefits were the lesser of the two options and were used to determine the employer contributions due to the 401(h) subtrust.
 The State Legislature has the authority to establish, amend and discontinue the contribution requirements of the OPEB Plan.
 Administrative costs are allocated to the OPEB Plan based on fund balances.
-For the period of January 1, 2021 to June 30, 2021, the Town contributed 3.66% for police and fire, and 0.29% for other employees.
-The contribution requirement for the fiscal year 2021 was \$3,543, which was paid in full.
+For fiscal year 2022, the Town contributed 3.21% for police and fire, and 0.31% for other employees.
+The contribution requirement for the fiscal year 2022 was \$4,571, which was paid in full.

-OPEB Liabilities, OPEB Expense, Deferred Outflows of Resources, and Deferred Inflows of Resources Related to OPEB - At December 31, 2021, the Town reported a liability of \$28,600 for its proportionate share of the net OPEB liability.
-The net OPEB liability was measured as of June 30, 2021, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2020.
+OPEB Liabilities, OPEB Expense, Deferred Outflows of Resources, and Deferred Inflows of Resources Related to OPEB - At December 31, 2022, the Town reported a liability of \$38,615 for its proportionate share of the net OPEB liability.
+The net OPEB liability was measured as of June 30, 2022, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2021.
 The Town's proportion of the net OPEB liability was based on a projection of the Town's long-term share of contributions to the OPEB plan relative to the projected contributions of all participating towns and school districts, actuarially determined.
-At June 30, 2021, the Town's proportion was 0.01% which was an the same as its proportion measured as of June 30, 2020.
+At June 30, 2022, the Town's proportion was 0.01% which was same as its proportion measured as of June 30, 2021.

-For the year ended December 31, 2021, the Town recognized OPEB expense of \$11,157.
-At December 31, 2021, the Town reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:
+For the year ended December 31, 2022, the Town recognized OPEB expense of \$13,744.
+At December 31, 2022, the Town reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:

-De eferred Deferred

-Outflows of Resources Inflows of Resources
+Out flows of Deferred Inflows of Resources

-Changes in proportion \$ 260 \$ 105

-Net difference between projected and actual investment

-earnings on OPEB plan investments 5 3 357
+Net difference between projected and actual investment earnings on OPEB plan investments Contributions subsequent to the measurement date \$ 106 \$ -

-Differences between expected and actual experience 200/ 6

-Contributions subsequent to the measurement date 2,030 023

-Total \$ 2,030 \$ 468
+Total \$ 2,404 \$

-The \$2,030 reported as deferred outflows of resources related to OPEB results from the Town contributions subsequent to the measurement date will be recognized as a reduction of the net OPEB liability in the year ended December 31, 2022.
+The \$2,298 reported as deferred outflows of resources related to OPEB results from the Town contributions subsequent to the measurement date will be recognized as a reduction of the net OPEB liability in the year ended December 31, 2023.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to OPEB will be recognized in OPEB expense as follows: